OpenArchitex/PythonSinhala/README.md

 This is the codebase for www.pythonsinhala.com website.

 - If you have any question or comment feel free to use our [issue tracker](https://github.com/OpenArchitex/PythonSinhala/issues).
+- This site is built using [Gatsby](https://www.gatsbyjs.com/), a React-based framework for building static websites.